Impact of calibration uncertainties on Hubble constant measurements from gravitational-wave sources: Result

-In Fig.~\ref{Fig.h0_partlyMiscaled}, we vary the fraction of BNSs whose data are miscalibrated with CE realization \#6 and plot the posterior distribution of the dimensionless $h_0$, defined as $\hubble = h_0 100~\mathrm{km \ s}^{-1}\mathrm{Mpc}^{-1}$.
-We assign CE \#6 to $x\%$ of the BNS events, while the other events do not suffer from any miscalibration.
-The joint $h_0$ posterior starts to shift towards smaller values as we increase the fraction of BNSs affected by CE \#6, and the posteriors exclude the true value of $h_0= 0.679$ from the 90\% CI when the data of more than 50\% of the 100 BNSs are miscalibrated.
+In Fig.~\ref{Fig.h0_partlyMiscaled}, we vary the fraction of miscalibrated BNSs and show the posterior distribution of the dimensionless $h_0$, defined as $\hubble = h_0 100~\mathrm{km \ s}^{-1}\mathrm{Mpc}^{-1}$.
+We apply $\miscal_6$ to $x\%$ of the BNSs, while the other events do not suffer from any miscalibration.
+The joint $h_0$ posterior shifts towards smaller values as the miscalibrated fraction increases.
+The posterior excludes the true value of ${h_0= 0.679}$ from the 90\% CI when the data of more than 50\% BNSs are miscalibrated.

-Next, we vary the total number of detected events besides varying the percentages of miscalibrated events.
-For $n$ detected events, we randomly miscalibrate $x\%$ of the $n$ events, and repeat the random draw for $\lfloor 100/n \rfloor$ trials (i.e. rounding down $100/n$ to an integer) for each pair of $\{n,x\}$.
-The number of trials is reduced as $n$ increases in order to keep each trial independent, and no event appears in more than one trial.
-We calculate the median and the bounds of 90\% CI for each trial.
-In Fig.~\ref{Fig.h0_nEvents_cusRange}, the results are plotted for each pair of $\{n,x\}$; the green points are medians of the $\lfloor 100/n \rfloor$ medians from each trial, and the error bars are the medians of the 90\% CI bounds from each trial.
-The orange points and error bars indicate the results for the control runs\footnote{The medians of the control runs for under 30 events jump above and below the true value.
+Additionally, we vary the total number of detected events.
+We randomly draw $n$ detections without repetition for $\lfloor 100/n \rfloor$ trials (i.e., rounding down $100/n$ to an integer), and randomly miscalibrate $x\%$ of the events in each trial.
+We calculate the median and the bounds of the 90\% CI for each trial.
+In Fig.~\ref{Fig.h0_nEvents_cusRange}, for each pair of $\{n,x\}$, the green points are medians of the $\lfloor 100/n \rfloor$ medians from each trial, and the error bars are the medians of the 90\% CI bounds from each trial.
+The orange points and error bars indicate the results of the control runs.\footnote{The medians of the control runs for under 30 events jump above and below the true value.
 As we increase $n$, there are fewer trials, and our results show more dependence on specific noise realizations.
-In this specific case of the 100 events with this specific random noise realization, the median falls below the true value.
-If we draw multiple 100 events, the results will jump around like the trials with fewer events.}.
+In this specific case of noise realization, the median falls below the true value.
+If we apply different noise realizations, the results will jump around the true value like the trials with fewer events.}

-If 100\% of the detected events suffer from miscalibration, the joint $h_0$ posterior excludes the true value from its 90\% CI after 40 detections or more.
-When 50\% of the detected BNSs suffer from miscalibration, the posterior only start to exclude the true $h_0$ after more than 90 events, and when 10\% of the detected BNSs suffer from miscalibration, the posterior includes the true $h_0$ even after 100 detections.
-In the case of 100 detections, the results in Fig.~\ref{Fig.h0_nEvents_cusRange} (the rightmost sets of points in each subplot) represent the same scenario as Fig.~\ref{Fig.h0_partlyMiscaled}.
+With 100\% of the detected events miscalibrated, the joint $h_0$ posterior excludes the true value from its 90\% CI after 50 detections or more.
+With 50\% miscalibrated, the posterior only starts to exclude the true $h_0$ after more than 90 events.
+When 10\% miscalibrated, the posterior includes the true $h_0$ even after 100 detections.